How Does Cremation Work? The Complete Step-by-Step Process Explained

 Save on Cremation Costs

-The funeral home will remove any items that the family does not wish to be cremated with the deceased, such as jewelry.
-The deceased can be prepared in whatever clothes the family decides are befitting, similar to the preparation for a funeral.
+The funeral home will remove any items, such as jewelry, that the family does not wish to be cremated.
+The deceased can be prepared in whatever clothes the family decides are appropriate, similar to a funeral preparation.

 If the family wishes to hold a viewing prior to the cremation, the deceased will be prepared for the family to visit and say their last goodbyes.
-As a basic cremation container is used for cremation, some funeral homes offer rental caskets or a viewing bed if a viewing is held.
+As a basic cremation container is used, some funeral homes offer rental caskets or a viewing bed if a viewing is held.

 If the deceased had a pacemaker or other type of medical device, this would need to be removed to prevent it from exploding during the cremation process.